fbpx Animal Farm

 Please see the ACCESS page for details regarding our Access Register and associated discounts.

-A booking fee of £3 per ticket applies to all bookings.
+A booking fee of £3 per ticket applies to all booking channels and payment types.

 There is a lift for wheelchair users from the Theatre foyer to the Stalls and Royal Circle levels.
 The Dress Circle and Grand Circle are stair access only.